ShardGate/AETERNUM/README.md

 ### =====License=================================================

-Aeternum © 2024 by DevsCube is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+Aeternum © 2024-2026 by ShardGate is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 An exception is made for video content, which can be monetized.
-However, video creators must give appropriate credit by leaving a link to this page and/or the DevsCube discord in the video description.
+However, video creators must give appropriate credit by leaving a link to this page and/or the ShardGate discord in the video description.